bitrix24/b24restdocs/api-reference/chat-bots/chats/imbot-chat-set-owner.md

-# Change Chat Owner on Behalf of the Chat Bot imbot.chat.setOwner
+# Change Chat Owner via Chatbot imbot.chat.setOwner

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}